-This overview of life on campus has been created with the continued health, safety, and well-being of our students as our University’s top priority.
-Building community in our residential campus environments is worthy to the hallmarks of our University’s mission.
+This overview of life on campus has been created with our students’ continued health, safety, and well-being as our University’s top priority.
+Building community in our residential campus environments is worthy of the hallmarks of our University’s mission.
 As we begin a new academic year, we expect students will adhere to our plans with strong cooperation, respect, and social responsibility for one another.

-- If an unvaccinated student living on campus tests positive for COVID-19, they will be required to isolate.
-Unvaccinated students who have close contact with COVID-19 will have to quarantine.
-Quarantine and isolation rooms are still available on campus with meal delivery from dining services, but students may complete this period off campus, depending on the student’s preference and housing availability.
-Please contact 517-264-7799 as soon as you realize you have come into contact with COVID-19, develop symptoms, or test positive for COVID-19.
+- Students living on campus who test positive for COVID-19 will be required to isolate.
+Isolation rooms are available on campus with meal delivery from dining services.
+However, students may complete this period off-campus, depending on the student’s preference and housing availability.
+Do not hesitate to get in touch with the Covid-Coordinator at (517) 264-7722 as soon as you realize you have developed symptoms or tested positive for COVID-19.

-- Residents and guests should only come to campus if they are free of any flu-like symptoms and, if unvaccinated, have been free of close contact with someone who has had COVID-19 within 14 days.
-Everyone who comes to campus on move-in days will be required to participate in our health and safety screening checkpoint before proceeding with the rest of the move-in process for our residence halls and apartments.
+- Residents and guests should only come to campus if they are free of any flu-like symptoms and have been free of close contact with someone who has had COVID-19 within 10 days.

-- Free health kits containing SHU face masks, hand sanitizer, gloves, and alcohol wipes will be available.
+- Free health and test kits containing SHU face masks, hand sanitizer, gloves, and alcohol wipes are available.

-- Residents who cross into U.S. borders upon arrival within ten days are required to follow current CDC guidelines, found here.
+- Upon arrival and within ten days, residents who cross U.S. borders must follow current CDC guidelines found here.

-- The Director of Residence Life will work with the Residence Life staff, the Director of Student Health, the Director of Public Safety, the Dean for Students, the Dining Services Manager, and the Lenawee County Health Department to continue adjusting health and safety protocols as needed.
+- The Director of Residence Life will work with the Residence Life staff, the Director of Student Health, The Covid-Coordinator, the Director of Public Safety, the Vice-President of Student Affairs, the Dining Services Manager, and the Lenawee County Health Department to continue adjusting health and safety protocols as needed.

-- Residence Life staff will continue to be trained on COVID-19 precautions, continuously prioritize health and safety issues, and recognize symptoms.
-Healthy responsibilities and proper hand hygiene fliers and bulletin boards will be posted throughout housing.
+- Residence Life staff are trained on COVID-19 precautions, prioritizing health and safety issues, and recognizing symptoms.
+Healthy responsibilities and proper hand hygiene fliers and bulletin boards will be posted throughout the housing area.

 - Multiple community hand sanitizing stations will be available on every floor.

-- Community bathrooms will be cleaned at least twice a day, seven days a week by custodial staff.
-Additional cleaning supplies will be available in community bathrooms for any student wishing to take extra precautions.
+- Custodial staff will clean community bathrooms twice a day, seven days a week.
+Additional cleaning supplies will be available in community bathrooms for students needing extra precautions.

-- Cleaning of suite and private bathrooms will still be the responsibility of the assigned residents.
-However, custodial support is available in potential situations of quarantine or isolation.
+- Cleaning a suite and private bathrooms will still be the responsibility of the assigned residents.
+However, custodial support is available in potential situations of isolation.

-- Quarantine rooms will be set aside across campus.
-This will assist the University if residents develop COVID-19 symptoms or test positive.
-Residents needing to quarantine will work with the Director of Student Health to determine their personal health plan and identify who else might be a risk through contact tracing.
+- Isolation rooms are aside across campus.
+This will aid the University if residents develop COVID-19 symptoms or test positive.
+Residents needing to isolate will work with the Director of Student Health and the Covid-Coordinator to determine their health plan and identify others who may be at risk through contact tracing.

-- If on-campus quarantine/isolation rooms are fully occupied, impacted students will be expected to make their own arrangements to quarantine or isolate off-campus.
+- If on-campus isolation rooms are fully occupied, impacted students will be assisted in making arrangements to isolate off-campus.
 In these cases, residents are encouraged to request funding for extenuating circumstances here.
-When this happens, students who provide vaccination records will receive a prorated room and board refund calculated by the quarantine/isolations time off-campus.
-If on-campus rooms are available and a student choses to quarantine or isolate off-campus, no refund will be issued.
-Unvaccinated students who need to quarantine or isolate off-campus will not be provided a refund.
+Students will receive a prorated room and board refund calculated by the isolation time off-campus when this happens.
+No refund will be issued if on-campus rooms are available and a student chooses to isolate off-campus.

 SHU Dining welcomes the opportunity to serve students.
-Students are expected to observe and practice respectful behaviors while in the dining room or SHU Shop Market, our convenience store.
+Students must observe and practice respectful behaviors in our convenience store in the dining room or SHU Shop Market.

-- The dining room will be open during normal dining hours with All-You-Care-to-Eat service.
-Students not able to eat in the dining room will have the continued option of getting a to-go meal during that meal period.
+- The dining room will be open during regular dining hours with All-You-Care-to-Eat service.
+Students who cannot eat in the dining room can get a to-go meal during that meal period.
 Take-out meals cannot be consumed in the dining room.